Journal Based Learning

 You can view and manage your JBL test results on the My JBL page.

-Statements taken from articles in Volume 75, Issue 2 of the British Journal of Biomedical Science.
+Statements taken from a number of articles in Volume 75, Issue 3 (July 2018) of the British Journal of Biomedical Science

 West Nile surveillance in Europe: moving towards an integrated animal-human-vector approach.